masondan/newslab/DESIGN.md

 - Icons/logos: icon-user.svg, icon-user-fill.svg,  icon-group.svg, icon-group-fill.svg, icon-newstory.svg, icon-settings.svg, icon-settings-fill.svg

 **The page has two tabs: Drafts and Published (Active purple 5422b0 + underline, inactive #777777)**
-    - At first the Draft tab is empty and displays a #777777 notification: Nothing here yet. / Create a story.
+    - At first the Draft tab is empty and displays a #777777 notification: Nothing to show. / First, create or join a team in Settings.
+Then start writing.
-    - At first the Draft tab is empty and displays a #777777 notification: Nothing here yet. / Publish a story.
+    - At first the Draft tab is empty and displays a #777777 notification: Nothing to show. / Published stories appear here and in your Team Stream.

 **Footer menu**